xBorox1/D-Wave-VRP/README.md

 ## Solvers

 Once you have a VRPProblem object, you need to choose a solver.
 All solvers have the same 'solve' interface.
-You just need to provide a VRPProblem object, two constants and information if you want to solve problem on CPU or GPU.
+You just need to provide a VRPProblem object, two constants and information if you want to solve problem on CPU or QPU.
 You can find more detailed description in vrp_solvers.py.
 You can find examples of using every solver in the 'examples' directory.

 ### FullQuboSolver